East Pontiac Street Corridor Proactive Rezone

 Allen County Flood Protection Information

-The Allen County and Fort Wayne Plan Commissions will hold a Joint Public Hearing on the Adoption Draft of the All In Allen Comprehensive Plan.
-The Public Hearing will take place on Wednesday, October 26th; beginning at 6:00 PM in the Omni Room (Room 045) of Citizens Square, 200 East Berry Street.
-Please click below to view the Notice of Joint Public Hearing of the Allen County Plan Commission and the Fort Wayne Plan Commission.
+The Allen County and Fort Wayne Plan Commissions held a Joint Public Hearing on the Adoption Draft of the All In Allen Comprehensive Plan on Wednesday, October 26 at Citizens Square, 200 East Berry Street.

 Amendments to the County and Fort Wayne Zoning Ordinances - Effective September 1, 2022